The Association of British Insurers (ABI) is warning about false claims that suggest having the Covid-19 vaccine will void life insurance policies.

 Your insurer should pay a claim if all the other terms and conditions of the policy are met, such as your premiums being up to date, and the information underwriting your life insurance application being correct.

 It is also possible to get life insurance if you've previously been diagnosed with a range of conditions, including coronavirus.

 I'm Insured says you must disclose on your proposal form if you've had coronavirus and outline the severity of your symptoms.
 It notesthe following questions may be asked:

 If you answer 'yes' to some of these questions, a decision regarding your cover may be delayed until you have recovered.
 The decisions may vary from insurer to insurer, I'm Insured adds.

 Life insurance can be used to support your family for a number of years when you die, to replace lost income or pay off a large debt.

 So it's well worth getting if you have dependants, a partner who relies on your income or a family living in a house with a mortgage that you pay.
 You can also get policies that can cover your funeral expenses.

 If you're single, your partner earns enough for your family to live on, or you're on a low income and could claim state benefits, life insurance may not be a good option for you.

 You pay a monthly premium for life insurance.
 Your age, health, lifestyle and how much cover you need, as well as the type of policy you have, will all determine how much you pay.

-If you decide you need advice, make sure you consult an independent life insurance broker.
-Which?
-Financial Services can refer you to an impartial, no-obligation third-party advice service to provide you with the best life insurance or mortgage insurance policy tailored to your individual needs.
+If you decide you need advice, make sure you consult an independent life insurance broker. can refer you to an impartial, no-obligation third-party advice service to provide you with the best life insurance or mortgage insurance policy tailored to your individual needs.